erynith/movie-web-instances/page.md

 ✅ = This instance is so trusted I'd give my soul to the owner of it.

-⚡️ = This instance has a chance to be the most recent movie web version (which is good).

 💾 = This instance has a backend for syncing data.

 🌐 = This instance uses the community backend hosted by [lonelil](https://github.com/lonelil).